sechegaray/Hashcast/README.md

 5. Open your browser and navigate to `http://localhost:3000`.
 A refreshed `web-wallet` and a simple `Hashcast` UI will be available.

+## Problems?

+* If your Watcher status says `syncing` for more than a second or so, and performance is terrible, then you have not correctly set up your .env file.
+See point 3 above.

 ## Patching

 To patch npm-delivered files, simply, for example: